roblatour/OMVBackup/README.md

 # Behaivor
 The backup process:
 - create a compressed .img file which may be flashed to another like (or larger) USB using a flashing tool such as Rasperry Pi Imager
+- allows uninterupted ongoing access to the OMV drives
-- takes the Open Media Vault web interface off line for the time needed to do the actual backup (about 6 minutes on my system - a Raspberry Pi running Armbian)
+- takes the OMV web interface off line only for the time needed to do the actual backup (about <6 minutes on my system - a Raspberry Pi running Armbian)
 - continues to run in the background to compress the backup to a zip file
-- optionally deletes the backup image file after the zip file has been created
+- optionally deletes the backup image file after the compressed backup file has been created

 # Pre-requests:
 1. OMV should be installed and configured on your machine, this to include at least one OMV drive to which the backup may be saved

+2. You will need remote (SSH) access to your system running OMV (this not through the OMV web interface)

-2. create a directory on one of the attached OMV drives as a target for the backup
+3. create a directory on one of the attached OMV drives as a target for the backup

-3. if you don't already have zip installed, then it will need to be installed: sudo apt update sudo apt install zip
+4. you will need the zip program installed (see setup below)

 # Setup

+1. SSH into the OMV machine

+2. if you don't already have zip installed, then it will need to be installed: sudo apt update sudo apt install zip

-1. create a directory in which the shell files will be stored for example mkdir backupRoutine
+3. create a directory in which the shell files will be stored for example: mkdir backupRoutine

-2. put the two shells found in this repository into that directory cd backupRoutines xxx
+4. put the two shells found in this repository into that directory cd backupRoutines xxx

-3. edit the file createBackupWorker.sh
+5. edit the file createBackupWorker.sh

    change the BACKUP_DIRECTORY path as outlined in the comments